 What is Miyawaki Method

-This plantation model was first tested in Japan but now this model is adopted around the world for creating dense environment protection forests.
+Though this plantation technique was first tested in Japan now this model is adopted around the world for creating dense environment protection forests.
 Miyawaki’s method of planting trees has been replicated in over 3000 areas, including over 1,400 sites in Japan.
-Due to its relevance and applicability, this method has reached countries like Thailand, Indonesia, France, Malaysia, Borneo, Brazil, India and many other counties around the globe.
+Due to its relevance and applicability, this method has reached countries like Thailand, Indonesia, France, Malaysia, Borneo, Brazil, India, and many other counties around the globe.